cfpb/design-system/docs/pages/introductions.md

           optional breakout sidebar should be used when a specific piece of content needs to be highlighted that is related to, but not a continuation of, content in the introduction.
-The breakout sidebar may contain a related posts element or imagery.
+The breakout sidebar may contain a related element or imagery.
 An example of it appears on the [Rulemaking sub-landing
           page](https://www.consumerfinance.gov/policy-compliance/rulemaking/).